kgururaj/GenomicsDB_wiki/Querying-GenomicsDB.md

 * _query_attributes_ : List of strings specifying attributes to be fetched

 Optional field(s):
 * _query_row_ranges_ : Similar to _query_column_ranges_ but for rows.
-If this field is omitted, all rows are assumed to be included in the query.
+If this field is omitted, all rows are included in the query.
 * _vid_mapping_file_ and _callset_mapping_file_ (type: string or list of strings): Paths to JSON files specifying the [[vid mapping | Importing-VCF-data-into-GenomicsDB#information-about-vcfs-for-the-import-program]] and [[ callset mapping | Importing-VCF-data-into-GenomicsDB#samplescallsets ]].
 Note that this feature is available since commit [f92c02e56](https://github.com/Intel-HLS/GenomicsDB/commit/f92c02e5684b5eb33484eee6aba1a07ca640b4ee).

   These two fields are optional because a user might specify them in the loader JSON while creating an array and pass the loader JSON to the query tool(s) (see below).
 This allows the user to write many different query JSON files without repeating the information.

-  If the _vid_mapping_file_ and/or _callset_mapping_file_ parameters are specified in both the loader and query JSON files and passed to the query tool(s), then the parameter value in the query JSON gets precedence.
+  If the _vid_mapping_file_ and/or _callset_mapping_file_ are specified in both the loader and query JSON files and passed to the query tool(s), then the parameter value in the query JSON gets precedence.

 ## Producing _VariantCalls_